What Is A Life Coach?

 That said, there are lots of life coach training programs.
 But you don’t *have* to take any of them to be a life coach.

 I hold myself to a different standard.
-I received a certificate in coaching from New York University in 2005, and trained with one of the best coach trainers in the world, David Rock (founder of the NeuroLeadership Institute).
+I received a certificate in personal coaching and career coaching from New York University in 2005, and trained with one of the best coach trainers in the world, David Rock (founder of the NeuroLeadership Institute).

 I am also a member of the International Coaching Federation, the leading global coaching organization.
 I attend their bi-annual coaching conferences, and have earned a PCC level credential.
 The highest coaching credential in the world is the MCC; there are fewer than 1000 coaches who hold this credential globally.
 I intend to be one of them by 2021.